rust-lang/rfcs/text/0002-rfc-process.md

 * Give confidence to those with a stake in Rust's development that they understand why new features are being merged

-As an alternative alternative, we could adopt an even stricter RFC process than the one proposed here.
+As an alternative, we could adopt an even stricter RFC process than the one proposed here.
 If desired, we should likely look to Python's [PEP] process for inspiration.

 # Unresolved questions